 In all 4 Disney World theme parks, the maximum guest capacity for each park has been greatly reduced, meaning fewer people can enter the parks each day compared to normal park capacities.

 Under normal circumstances, Disney’s Animal Kingdom park has a maximum capacity of approximately 60,000.
-Right now the maximum capacity is 20-30% of that, but from our experience, it’s likely not much more than 10% at the moment.
+Right now the maximum capacity is 35% of that, but from our experience, it’s often not much more than 10% – 20% on a daily basis at the moment.

 Not Everything Open